Full Backup vs. Incremental Backup vs. Differential Backup: Which Is Best?

 - Small potential for incomplete data recovery if one or more backup sets have failed.

 Pros and Cons of Differential Backups

-If your organization runs a full backup on Friday and a differential backup on Monday, the differential backup would cover all files changed between Friday and Monday.
+If your organization runs a full backup on Friday and a differential backup on Monday, the differential backup will cover all files changed between Friday and Monday.
 In addition, a differential backup that occurs on Wednesday would cover all files changed since Friday's full backup.

-This option requires more storage and in most cases, longer lengths of time to complete than the incremental backup approach.
+This option requires more storage and, in most cases, longer lengths of time to complete than the incremental backup approach.
 However, it's a faster route to recovery since only two backup sets are needed to restore your assets.

 Pros of Differential Backups

 - Requires less storage space than full backups.